 The Promoter and the Transcription Machinery

 Genes are organized to make the control of gene expression easier.
 The promoter region is immediately upstream of the coding sequence.
-This region can be short (only a few nucleotides in length) or quite long (hundreds of nucleotides long).
-The longer the promoter, the more available space for proteins to bind.
-This also adds more control to the transcription process.
-The length of the promoter is gene-specific and can differ dramatically between genes.
-Consequently, the level of control of gene expression can also differ quite dramatically between genes.
 The purpose of the promoter is to bind transcription factors that control the initiation of transcription.

 Enhancers and Transcription

 In some eukaryotic genes, there are regions that help increase or enhance transcription.
 These regions, called enhancers, are not necessarily close to the genes they enhance.
 They can be located upstream of a gene, within the coding region of the gene, downstream of a gene, or may be thousands of nucleotides away.
 Enhancer regions are binding sequences, or sites, for transcription factors.
 When a DNA-bending protein binds, the shape of the DNA changes (Figure 3).
 This shape change allows for the interaction of the activators bound to the enhancers with the transcription factors bound to the promoter region and the RNA polymerase.

 Like prokaryotic cells, eukaryotic cells also have mechanisms to prevent transcription.
 Transcriptional repressors can bind to promoter or enhancer regions and block transcription.
 Like the transcriptional activators, repressors respond to external stimuli to prevent the binding of activating transcription factors.